satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 11. Try chatch can run code without  catch
 12. Fina finally finalized the method difference
 13. How many ways we can handle exception
+14. Sevice Registery and Service Discovery

+Registry Setup: Assume a User Service and Order Service register their instances with a service registry like Eureka.

+Discovery: If Order Service needs to fetch user details, it uses service discovery to find the location of User Service by querying Eureka.

+In short, the service registry holds the information about services, while service discovery is the process of retrieving and using that information.